hackers-terabit/linuxmitm/README.md

 # Proposed solutions
 ### HTTPS

-   Open source distribution maintainers should be using HTTPS (or any other connection with third party domain or server validation) for their installation media downloads.

    At the time of this writing most if not all major Linux distributions host installation media over HTTP and FTP connections.

    Their reasoning is this: